WLHK: History

-Early years (1964-1980)
+Early years (1964–1980)

-The station first signed on as WSVL-FM on November 6, 1964 as the FM partner to WSVL 1520 (now WSVX).
+The station first signed on as WSVL-FM on November 6, 1964, as the FM partner to WSVL 1520 (now WSVX).
 WSVL-FM was programmed to serve Shelbyville and the surrounding communities.

-Adult contemporary (1980-1994)
+Adult contemporary (1980–1994)

 In 1980, Indianapolis lawyer and broadcaster Jeff Smulyan and two partners formed Emmis Communications.
-The name Emmis is taken from the Hebrew language, meaning "truth."
-They purchased WSVL-FM with the goal was to move the radio station into the larger nearby Indianapolis radio market.
+The name Emmis is taken from the Hebrew language, meaning "truth".
+They purchased WSVL-FM with the goal to move the radio station into the larger nearby Indianapolis radio market.
 WSVL-FM relaunched as adult contemporary music formatted WENS on June 4, 1981.
 WENS was known as the "Flagship Station of Emmis Communications" according to its hourly legal station identification.
 The radio station's new programming was an immediate success in the Indianapolis market.

 With help from Chief Engineer Bob Hawkins, the late Tim McKee was the first voice heard on the new FM 97 WENS.
 The original air staff included McKee and Program Director Rick Cummings in middays, Gary Semro in morning drive, Scott Wheeler in afternoon drive, with Chuck Larson and Kristi Lee in nights and overnights.
 Veteran broadcast journalist Glenn Webber anchored morning news on WENS.
 Afternoon news anchor was Carol Harm.
 Harm was soon replaced by Linda Shane.
 Bernie Eagan joined the radio station in August 1981.
 Other early weekend talent included Jerry Walker, Kevin Dugan, Wendi Ney and Jennifer Carr.
 Chuck Larson left the station for WNAP in October 1981 and was replaced by Gene Olson.
 Cummings moved to mornings after Semro joined the Satellite Music Network in Chicago for morning drive on SMN's new Country Coast to Coast format in the fall of 1981.